shoaibchauhan/Healthcare-Translation-Web-App-with-Generative-AI/README.md

-# Healthcare Translation Web App with Generative AI
+# Healthcare Live Voice Translation Web App with Generative AI

 This project provides a GUI-based application that allows users to speak into a microphone.
 The speech is recognized, translated into English, and displayed in the GUI.
 The user can also play the translated text as speech using a built-in Text-to-Speech (TTS) functionality.